raselsha/pdf-embed-viewer/readme.txt

 ## Features
 * **Display PDFs Anywhere:** Easily embed PDFs in any page or post using a shortcode.
 * **Archive Page Templates:** Choose from four distinct templates for your archive pages.
+* **Track Reads and Downloads:** Monitor the number of times your content is read and downloaded for better insights.
 * **Standalone Sidebar Menu:** WordPress sidebar has a dedicated menu.
 * **Color Adjustment Settings:** Personalize colors with an intuitive settings page.
 * **Customizable Archive Page URL:** Modify the URL structure of your archive pages to suit your needs.